 Another way to prepare for roof damage is to winterize your roof.
 This includes thoroughly inspecting your flashing, caulking, downspouts, and gutters, trimming low-hanging branches, insulating the attic, and getting a professional roofing inspection.
 Carrying out these steps will help prepare your roof for extreme temperatures and strong winds year-round.

 When damage does occur, you need to move quickly.
 Inspect all exterior and interior damage to your roof, taking pictures along the way.
 Before you contact insurance, have a roofing contractor come to assess the damage.
 This is important, as they’ll be honest with you about the extent of the damage, while insurance agents may skirt around issues.
 Thoroughly document the process, so that you have evidence of all damage.
 Once this is completed, it’s time to contact your insurance agent.

 - Be honest about roofing damage.
 Show evidence of damage through pictures and data.

 - Have a roofing insurance agent provide an inspection.

 - Review their assessment, then contact your roofing company.

 - Develop a plan through both your insurance and roofing company for roof repair or roof replacement.

 Make sure that you receive the coverage you’re owed.
 This may mean that you have to be firm with your insurance company, which should work if you’re knowledgeable on what your policy covers.
 To prepare for future weather issues, ensure that you have the correct insurance plan, and winterize your roof before the cold months.
 If you would like a free roofing inspection, contact Perimeter Roofing Athens for thorough roof repairs and excellent service.
-Our locations are spread across the southeast: GA, TN, NC, FL, and AL!
+Our locations are spread across the southeast: GA, TN, FL, and AL!